COVID-19: Community Updates and Resources

-Professor Andrew Ayers, director of the
+Professor Ava Ayers, director of the

 Villanova Law Review.

 In the article, Professor Ayers explains how some federal laws—such as the Personal Responsibility and Work Opportunity Reconciliation Act, which includes a bar on public benefits for noncitizens—purport to preempt all state policies except those created by legislative enactment.
 Professor Ayers argues "that states have a sovereign right to decide who decides" and concludes that, by effectively nullifying states' executive or judicial powers on certain issues, "Congress acts unconstitutionally when it tries to use conditional preemption to push decisions into state legislatures."
-He then considers his argument's implications in public policy, legal doctrine, and legal theory.
+She then considers her argument's implications in public policy, legal doctrine, and legal theory.

 As director of the GLC, Professor Ayers is overseeing a number of projects, including